box_logo_mobile

 Although the brand-new device seems worth upgrading, not everyone will jump at the chance to grab it from day one, particularly given its steep price tag.
 The two devices appear pretty alike, so we're here to break down what's different in this latest generation.

-Storage 32GB internal, expandable via microSD 256GB - 512GB internal, expandable via microSD (Rumored)
+Storage 32GB internal, expandable via microSDXC 256GB internal, expandable via microSD Express (no SDXC support)

-Video Output Up to 1080p via HDMI (docked) Up to 4K via HDMI (docked, Rumored)
+Video Output Up to 1080p via HDMI (docked) Up to 4K via HDMI (DLSS-powered)

-Other Features Detachable Joy-Con controllers, IR Motion Camera Backwards compatibility with Switch games, potentially new Joy-Con design (Rumored)
+Other Features Detachable Joy-Con controllers, IR Motion Camera Magnetic Joy-Con attachment, redesigned stand, backwards compatibility

 Nintendo Switch vs. Nintendo Switch 2: Design